Only one-fifth of the world's original forests still qualify as frontier forests (large, intact natural forests).

 Logging, including that by multinational corporations, affects more than 70 per cent of the remaining large tracts of frontier forests.
 Agriculture and land clearing endanger 20 per cent of threatened frontier forests.

-acreage includes all of Europe's frontier forests and 87 per cent of those in
+The most threatened acreage includes all of Europe's frontier forests and 87 per cent of those in Central America.

 THESE are the salient points of the first scientific assessment of the state of the world's forests conducted by the us-based World Resources Institute (WRI) and released on March 4 at Washington, US.
 The report, Last Frontier Forests: Ecosystems and Economies on the Edge, records the forest loss over the past 8,000 years and graphically depicts the effect of human intervention on the forests.